brianneduclos/brianneduclos.github.io/_posts/2025-12-11-occurrence-data-philosophy.md

 I'm giving myself a bit of leeway at the end of the year to explore something I've been thinking about a lot this year: norms, roles, and responsibilities in providing, managing, and analyzing occurrence data.
-I'm spending time with the following five papers:
+My latest round of exploration has gotten deeply philosophical, so now I'm spending time with the following five papers:

 Sterner, Beckett, and Nico M. Franz.
 2017.
 “Taxonomy for Humans or Computers?
 Cognitive Pragmatics for Big Data.” _Biological Theory_ 12 (2): 99–111. [https://doi.org/10.1007/s13752-017-0259-5](https://doi.org/10.1007/s13752-017-0259-5).